 Preparing the meeting in advance, either in person or remotely, is key to its effectiveness.
 In fact, a study carried out by Doodle in 2019 reveals the importance of preparation for a successful meeting.
 Among the points that make a meeting productive, 72% of respondents said that setting clear goals is essential, followed by 67% who highlighted the importance of creating a pre-meeting agenda.

 Just as the meeting topic needs to be clear, it is also crucial to establish an agenda of the issues to be discussed.
 Most importantly, this agenda should be accessible to all participants beforehand.
-This will give everyone time to personally prepare for the meeting—both the organiser and the rest of the attendees—to make sure they can contribute new ideas and make their participation relevant to achieving the objectives.
+This will give everyone time to personally prepare for the meeting—both the organizer and the rest of the attendees—to make sure they can contribute new ideas and make their participation relevant to achieving the objectives.

 What’s expected of attendees?